thalida/shapeconnector-web/README.md

 ### Running the game

 #### In Development
-This repo comes with the webpack build server already configured, start the server with:
+This repo comes with the Webpack build server that is already configured, start the server with:

 ```
 npm run start:dev
 ```

-Browse to the app at `http://localhost:8080`.
+Run the app at `http://localhost:8080`.

 #### In Staging
-To replicate what the production environment would be like locally, run:
+To replicate what the production environment locally, run:

 ```
 npm run start:staging